-Her work is held in private collections at home and abroad, and in public collections including: Library and Archives Canada; Canadian War Museum; Diefenbunker: Canada’s Cold War Museum; City of Vancouver; Nikkei National Museum, Burnaby; National Churchill Library and Center, Washington DC; Center for Creative Photography, Tucson AZ; Churchill Archives Centre, Churchill College, Cambridge UK; and in the libraries of the Sigmund Freud Museum, Vienna; David Collection, Copenhagen; Hirschsprung Collection, Copenhagen; Art Gallery of Ontario, Toronto and National Gallery of Canada.
+Hossack’s work is held in private collections at home and abroad, and in public collections including: Library and Archives Canada; Canadian War Museum; Diefenbunker: Canada’s Cold War Museum; City of Vancouver; Nikkei National Museum, Burnaby; National Churchill Library and Center, Washington DC; Center for Creative Photography, Tucson AZ; Churchill Archives Centre, Churchill College, Cambridge UK; and in the libraries of the Sigmund Freud Museum, Vienna; David Collection, Copenhagen; Hirschsprung Collection, Copenhagen; Art Gallery of Ontario, Toronto and National Gallery of Canada.

-When Canada celebrated its 150th anniversary in 2017, Hossack was invited to participate in Ottawa’s sesquicentennial Karsh exhibition entitled Continuum.
-Also in 2017, she was invited to be an artist in residence at The Sussex Contemporary Gallery, Ottawa.
-In 2019, Hossack was welcomed as a researching artist in the National Gallery of Canada, Library and Archives.
+Hossack has been recognized with many awards.
+In 2012, she was selected by a national jury to participate in The Canadian Forces Artists Program and deployed to Kosovo.
+In 2013, Hossack’s series Stalin’s Architectural Legacy won a top prize from the International Photography Awards.
+When Canada celebrated its 150th anniversary in 2017, Hossack was invited to participate in Ottawa’s sesquicentennial Karsh exhibition.
+Also in 2017, she completed an artist residency at The Sussex Contemporary Gallery.
+In 2019, Hossack was welcomed as a researching artist in the Library and Archives of the National Gallery of Canada.

-In 2016, her books Testament: Leslie Hossack in Kosovo (2015) and Registered: The Japanese Canadian Experience During World War II (2015) were finalists in the SPAO A+ Photo Book competition.
-First prize was awarded to Registered.
-Her other books include Cities of Stone, People of Dust (2011); Berlin Studien (2011); Charting Churchill: An Architectural Biography of Sir Winston Churchill (2016); H-Hour, Normandy 1944 (2017); Freud Through the Looking-Glass (2018); Traced: The Arcane Legacy of Scotland’s Freemasons (2019), At Home: Hammershøi (2021) and Constructed Recollection 2022.
+In 2016, Hossack’s book Registered: The Japanese Canadian Experience During World War II (2015) won first prize in the SPAO A+ Photo Book competition.
+Her other books include Cities of Stone, People of Dust (2011); Berlin Studien (2011); Testament: Leslie Hossack in Kosovo (2015); Charting Churchill: An Architectural Biography of Sir Winston Churchill (2016); H-Hour, Normandy 1944 (2017); Freud Through the Looking-Glass (2018); Traced: The Arcane Legacy of Scotland’s Freemasons (2019), At Home: Hammershøi (2021) and Constructed Recollection 2022.

 The photographs featured in these books are part of Hossack’s larger body of work that explores: Hitler’s Berlin, Stalin’s Moscow, Mussolini’s Rome, Churchill’s London, contested sites in Jerusalem, the NATO Headquarter Camp in Kosovo, buildings linked to the Japanese Canadian internment during WW II, the D-Day landing beaches of Normandy, the Nazi occupied Channel Islands, Sigmund Freud’s pre-war Vienna, the Freemasons of Scotland, and Danish painter Vilhelm Hammershøi.